 The following options are available:

-- Anonymized responses: This options allows you to determine whether responses to your survey are matched up with information from your surveys tokens table, or kept "anonymous".
+This option allows you to determine whether responses to your survey are matched up with information from your survey participants table, or kept "anonymous".
 The default is "No".
 If you choose "Yes", then your survey is set to anonymize responses - there will be no way to connect answers and participants.
-Even the admin will not be able to link response data and participant/token data.
+Even the admin will not be able to link response data and participant data.
 However, you will always be able to specifically view each response entered by your participants in the survey.
 Thus individual and anonymous analyses can still be done.

-- Allow multiple responses or update responses with one token: If this option is activate, participants will be able to return to their survey by clicking the invitation link, even if they have already submitted the survey.
+If this option is activated, participants will be able to return to their survey by clicking the invitation link, even if they have already submitted the survey.
 If the survey is anonymous or "Enable token-based response persistence" is set to "No", this will add a new response.
-If the survey is not anonymous and "Enable token-based response persistence" is Yes, the user will update the existing responses.
+If the survey is not anonymous and token-based response persistence is enabled, the user will update the existing responses.

-- Allow public registration: If you use tokens to control access to your survey, the only people who can use the survey are those who have an entry and a unique token from the token table.
+If you use tokens to control access to your survey, the only people who can use the survey are those who have an entry and a unique token allocated in the survey participants table.
 If you would like to use tokens, but also allow public registration, set this to "Yes".
 The "Yes" setting will allow a visitor to register his name and email address.
-The script will create a new entry in your tokens table for this person, then send them an invitation email.
+The script will create a new entry in your survey participants table for this person, then send them an invitation email.
 The script will ensure that only one person per email address can complete your survey.

-- Use HTML format for token emails: When enabled, all emails sent by the token management interface (invite, reminder, confirmation) will be formatted as HTML.
+When enabled, all emails sent via the LimeSurvey email system management interface (invite, reminder, confirmation) will be formatted as HTML.
 You'll then be able to use rich formatting for these emails.
 The default value is "Yes".

 Send confirmation emails